nicoleahmed/levitation-aliexpress-fake-sites/README.md

 This repository contains a spreadsheet of common terms that bring out a lot of these sites, which is used by a script (currently not open-source in order to avoid counter-measures) that detects them and builds a list of their domains.

-I have added various domains mostly from .ee top-level domain and a few others, in total about 550 new domains so far.
+I have added various domains mostly from .ee (Estonia) top-level domain and a few others, in total about 550 new domains so far.

 That list can then be used by [uBlacklist](https://github.com/iorate/uBlacklist) or another blocking tool to rid your search results of these sites.